GustavoSantiago113/Soil_Temperature_Datalogger/README.md

 ## Future works

 The future work is to connect the data loggers to the internet and upload the data to the cloud.
-With the data into an online database, there is no need of removing and reading the microSD card.
+With the data into an online database, there is no need of removing and reading the microSD card and inserting automatic analysis and chart plotting.